Saturday, November 23, 2013

 Meeting The Dalai Lama in New Delhi

-"Meeting The Dalai Lama is a rare opportunity and truly a blessing.
+"Meeting, The Dalai Lama is a rare opportunity and truly a blessing.
 His spirituality and compassionate nature give hope and faith to the people to appreciate life and realize that there is certain holiness in you.
 It is for us to discover our 'Dharma' or life purpose and live in the holiness of our being."

 Image from: Tibet.net

 According to His Holiness, the primary cause of suffering is discontentment.
 People of today are becoming more materialistic and want something more despite having enough already.
 Nevertheless, happiness can be attained by contentment and satisfaction with everything.
-The feeling of 'have enough' and being spiritual at the same time can be an ultimate source of internal happiness and peace of mind.
+The feeling of 'having enough' and being spiritual at the same time can be an ultimate source of internal happiness and peace of mind.

 Image from: tibet.net

 Meeting The Dalai Lama is a rare opportunity and truly a blessing.
-His spirituality and compassionate nature give hope and faith to the people to appreciate life and realize that 'There is A Certain Holiness in You'.
+His spirituality and compassionate nature give hope and faith to the people to appreciate life and realize that 'There is Certain Holiness in You.'.
 It is for us to discover our 'Dharma' or life purpose and live in the holiness of our being.

 © 2013 Del Cusay